 |Find videos and other details regarding past ceremonies on our Archive page||Stay informed about upcoming Ig Nobel eventsÔÇöjoin our private E-mail list.
 Please enter your E-mail address here:|

 Who organizes the Ig Nobel Prizes?

 The Ig Nobel Prizes are organized by the magazine Annals of Improbable Research.
-The ceremony is co-sponsored by the Harvard-Radcliffe Society of Physics Students, the Harvard-Radcliffe Science Fiction Association, and the Harvard Computer Society.
+The ceremony is co-sponsored by the Harvard-Radcliffe Society of Physics Students and the Harvard-Radcliffe Science Fiction Association.
 Find out about other Ignitaries and VIPs here.

 Who has won this prize?

 We have awarded 10 prizes each year since 1991.
 Our winners page contains a complete list for your perusal.

 How do I find out about past years?